NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Consume Magic.md

 * * *

 You consume the magic of an incoming spell or effect to protect your allies, though you might give yourself indigestion.
 Attempt a counteract check against the triggering effect; your counteract rank equals half your level (rounded up), and for the roll, use either your class DC – 10 or your spellcasting attribute modifier plus your spellcasting proficiency bonus.
-If you counteract the triggering effect, you end the effect for all other creatures in the area, but you become [[Conditions/Sickened|Sickened 1]] as your body struggles to absorb the influx of magic.
+If you counteract the triggering effect, you end the effect for all other creatures in the area, but you become [[Sickened|Sickened 1]] as your body struggles to absorb the influx of magic.

 *Source: Pathfinder Howl of the Wild*
 *ORC*